Forex spread types - How many are there?

 What is bid ask spread

-As already mentioned bid ask spreads are the most common ones to find with Forex brokers because they are such an easy way to get payouts for them.
+When asking for what is the spread in Forex, people usually mean bid ask spreads, as they are the most common ones to find with Forex brokers because they are such an easy way to get payouts for them.

 For a standard lot, 1 pip would be equal to $10, for a mini lot it would be $1 and etc. The more you trade, the more the broker makes through spreads.